 Ever since I got my Nexus 6P phone, I was struggling with slightly odd cable choices provided with the device.
-The phone comes with a USB-C charger, and 2 cables.
+The phone comes with a USB-C charger and 2 cables.
 1m USB-C cable and 35cm USB-C to USB 3.0.
 You will quickly notice where is the issue.
 If you wish to use any existing chargers you are limited to 35cm of freedom.
 It was the time I made some upgrades in this department.
-Shorty after the release of USB-C type phones, amazon was flooded with cheap cables, and controversy has gone viral, with many of the cables not meeting the requirement.
+Shortly after the release of USB-C type phones, amazon was flooded with cheap cables, and controversy has gone viral, with many of the cables not meeting the requirement.
 This only delayed my purchase as OME cables were rather expensive, and I didn’t feel comfortable with testing a $5 cable on my $500 phone.

 Braided USB-C to USB 3.0 cable by Kinps

 I got this cable from the Amazon listing in the link above for £4.99.
 At the time of this review, I have been using the cable for about two weeks.
 I was prompted by Amazon to write the review and I don’t mind sharing my findings.

 The cable USB-C to USB 3.0 by Kinps is braided, black and white in pattern with metal plug casings.
 The option I went for is 2m long and it is slightly on the rigid side.
 That being said, the cable can be bent easily, and won’t spring back to the previous shape instantly.